Skoob1905/vision-ai/README.md

 ### The Prospect

-How many times have you broke off, knowing you need to ffind the pattern for the finish, and can't find it.
+How many times have you broke off, knowing you need to find the pattern for the finish, and can't find it.
 What if .... you took a picture of the layout (on any shot mind you, not just the break off) and find out:

 1. What is the best shot to take?
 For the best % finish?
 2. What are the viable options?
 Maybe there's a couple routes?